Best for Discounted Prices

 Don’t worry – you don’t have to commit to four years up front!
 You can choose to pay in advance for either: four years, two years, one year, or one month, and prices will vary accordingly.
 We recommend purchasing one year in advance, because it’s not too much of a commitment, and you’ll still save some money.

 This range of subscription options means you have tons of choice over which pricing plan suits you best.
-Here’s an example – below is a breakdown of the pricing options you get for the Single Shared plan alone.
+Here’s an example – below is a breakdown of the pricing options you get for the Single Web Hosting shared plan alone.